samvera-labs/geomash/README.md

 ## Usage

-For the full parsing of a known geographic string, do:
+For the full parsing of a known geographic string (for example, "421 S Salisbury St, Raleigh, NC 27601" or "Paris, France"), do that following:

     Bplgeo.parse('<string>')

-For parsing of a LCSH subject (or similar) with geographic data do:
+For parsing of a LCSH subject (or similar) with geographic data located in the USA currently (such as "Chicopee (Mass.) -- City Directories", "Women--Employment--Massachusetts--Holyoke", or "Palmer (Mass) - history"), then pass in a second parameter to indicate an attempt to parse the string:

     Bplgeo.parse('<string>', true)

 Once that is complete, any coordinates returned will be near-exact location coordinates, otherwise that is left blank.
-<<Talk about keeping original string here>>.
-In addition, you may have received a tgn_id or a geonames_id (if those
+In addition, you may have received a tgn_id or a geonames_id (if those are configured and a match was found) along with if those entries can completely replace the geographic data of the original string (for example, "421 S Salisbury St, Raleigh, NC 27601" has a street address part that those hierarchies cannot duplicate).
-are configured and a match was found).
 To get the hierarchy, official coordinates, and other information, use the functions below:

     Bplgeo::Geonames.get_geonames_data(geonames_id)